Blog Post

 • Reference checks: talk to people who have worked with the founders before, not just people the founders nominate

-What to watch for: Founders who cannot clearly articulate who does what.
+What to watch for: Founders who can't clearly articulate who does what.
 Co-founder conflicts that surface as vague answers about decision-making.
 Advisory boards that exist on paper only.

 Market Diligence